 Skills like organization, task initiation, working memory, planning and prioritization are necessary in order for kids to become successful students and adults.
 And, just as some students struggle in a particular content area, some students struggle with these executive functioning skills.

-Students may need additional instruction, interventions, scaffolds–any support you would provide to a child struggling in any other subject area.
-Below are some tips and resources to start thinking about how to build support into your classroom.
+These students need additional instruction, interventions, scaffolds – any support you would provide to a child struggling in a subject area – to develop these skills.
+Below are some tips and resources to start thinking about how to build this support into your classroom.
 (Remember: You'll want to explicitly teach these skills, and incorporate them as authentically as possible on a daily basis.)

 Here's how to get started.

 1. Teach organizational tools to improve executive functioning.

 Use both physical and mental organizational tools.
 Physical organizational tools can help students process information and make the content easier to understand.
 Think color-coded folders and notebooks, and accordion folders or binders.